lilydoar/cglm/README.md

 ### 🔨 Building

 cglm can be used in it's entirety as a header-only library simply by including `cglm/cglm.h`.
-If you wish to link against it instead, it can be built using one of the supported build systems.
-Detailed information about building on individual platforms and build systems along with the instructions for building the documentation can be found in [BUILDING.md](./BUILDING.md).
+If you wish to link against it instead, it can be built using the Zig build system.
+Detailed information about building on individual platforms along with the instructions for building the documentation can be found in [BUILDING.md](./BUILDING.md).

 ### ✅ Usage